jblotus/explosivewebsprogramming/source/_posts/2011-08-19-how-to-add-a-html-button-element-using-lithium-phps-formhelper.md

 ---
-title: 'How to add a HTML button element using Lithium PHP&#8217;s FormHelper'
+title: 'How to add a HTML button element using Lithium PHP's FormHelper'
 author: jblotus
 layout: post